Home | About USIG | What's New | Events

 1. Tax Exemptions

-2. Deductibility of Donations to German NGOs by Individuals and Corporations Based in Germany
+2. Deductibility of Donations to German and EU-based NGOs by Individuals and Corporations Based in Germany

 3. Gift and Inheritance Tax